 This Again?
 Maybe That’s a Good Sign

 In therapy, I often hear people say things like, “I thought I was over this,” or “Why is this coming up again?”
 These moments can feel frustrating, even discouraging, especially when you’ve already done a lot of work on yourself.
 But the truth is that healing isn’t a straight line.
-It’s messy, and you might find yourself circling back to familiar pain, but from a new angle, with new tools, and deeper insight.
+It’s messy, and you might find yourself circling back to familiar pain many times.

 This is especially true for people who have experienced trauma.
-The body and mind often protect us from the full weight of what we’ve gone through until we have the resources, both internally and externally, to process it.
+The body and mind often protect us from the full weight of what we’ve gone through until we have the resources, both internal and external, to process it.
 So when something resurfaces, it can actually be a sign that you’ve grown enough to face it in a new way.

 Therapy is not about erasing the past.
 It’s about creating enough safety to meet those parts of ourselves with compassion and curiosity, rather than fear or shame.
-When we can do that, we don’t just revisit the past — we begin to relate to it differently.
-We’re no longer stuck in it; we’re moving through it.
+When we can do that, we begin to relate to it differently.
+We’re no longer stuck in the past, but instead, we’re moving through it.

 Previous